 Commonly Asked Questions on Teeth Whitening

 What are the side effects of whitening strips?

-Whitening strips come with some side effects, most commonly increased tooth sensitivity and mild gum irritation, which can last for several days.
-A great way is to prevent sensitivity by using custom made whitening trays that will keep your gums from being exposed to whitening agents.
+Whitening strips come with some side effects.
+Most commonly, increased tooth sensitivity and mild gum irritation, which can last for several days.
+A great way is to prevent sensitivity by using custom made whitening trays.
+Custom trays keep your gums from being exposed to whitening agents.